cloudmesh/classes/docs/source/i523/2017/course/technology.rst

 """""""""""""""""""""""""""""""""""

-We present clustering results on the artificial set of 1000 2D points described in previous lesson for 3 choices of cluster sizes ''small'' ''large'' and ''very large''.
+We present clustering results on the artificial set of 1000 2D points described in previous lesson for 3 choices of cluster sizes *small* *large* and *very large*.
 We emphasize the SciPy always does 20 independent K means and takes the best result -- an approach to avoiding local minima.
 We allow this number of independent runs to be changed and in particular set to 1 to generate more interesting erratic results.
 We define changes in our new K means code that also has two measures of quality allowed.
 The slides give many results of clustering into 2 4 6 and 8 clusters (there were only 4 real clusters).
-We show that the ''very small'' case has two very different solutions when clustered into two clusters and use this to discuss functions with multiple minima and a hill between them.
+We show that the *very small* case has two very different solutions when clustered into two clusters and use this to discuss functions with multiple minima and a hill between them.
 The lesson has both discussion of already produced results in slides and interactive